-Games will be able to play at extremely high-quality settings as well, making the service seem like a no-brainer for anyone who wants to have a variety of games at hand, but wouldn’t drop several hundred dollars on a new gaming console or gaming PC, 50 bucks on an extra controller and $60 on each game they want to play.
+Games will be able to play at extremely high-quality settings as well, making the service seem like a no-brainer for anyone who enjoys the occasional bingo game online for money and wants to have a variety of games at hand, but wouldn’t drop several hundred dollars on a new gaming console or gaming PC, 50 bucks on an extra controller and $60 on each game they want to play.

-According to numerous leaks and rumors reported by Business Insider, Xbox is also working on its own game streaming platform.
+According to numerous leaks and rumors reported by Business Insider, Xbox is also working on its own game streaming platform that supports various hostings and servers like the 1g serverhost.
 The platform will require the purchase of a cheaper version of the upcoming Xbox system, but this would also mean a slightly cheaper monthly cost for the streaming subscription.

 Xbox Live has also made its way to mobile devices, and Head of Xbox Phil Spencer says that he is open to bringing Xbox Live to Nintendo Switch and Sony’s PlayStation.